Showing posts with label rock radio DJs. Show all posts

 Although I don’t have an original February 1976 music survey in my BFYP Collection, I found a couple of fun ones at ARSA (not a secure site).
 From music artists to the Radio stations who played their hits and misses, where were you spinning the dial 50 Years Ago?

-Listeners loved the music, not so much the talk and it eventually surpassed then-dominant Top 40 station KIMN, especially when KTLK took on the Disco format of the late 1970s.
+Listeners loved the music, not so much the talk.
+With a new top tunes format, KTLK eventually surpassed then-dominant Top 40 station KIMN, especially when KTLK took on the Disco format of the late 1970s.
 “Denver’s Double K-1280” published a full Top 40 for its listeners—and nevermind that their two Ks were not doubled together.

 WTAC thrived throughout the decade as "The Big 600."
 That lasted 'til 1981 when Top 40s petered out and it flipped to Country.